humamzarodi/cv-humamzarodi/README.md

    - Participant of "Understanding Human Right, Climate Change, Disaster and Displacement" - Disaster of Disaster Management, The Graduate School of Faculty, Universitas Gadjah Mada (2021)

 #### 2. [Universitas Gadjah Mada](https://geo.ugm.ac.id/) | Bachelor Degree of Cartography and Remote Sensing, Geography Faculty, Universitas Gadjah Mada | Yogyakarta `1999-2005`
-   - Asistant Researcher of "Impact Studies of the Covid-19 Pandemic on Socio-Economic of the Community" (2020)
-   - Thesis: "Study of Behaviour of Micro Small Medium Enterprises (SMEs) in Facing the Covid-19 Pandemic in Sriharjo Village, Imogiri, Bantul" (2022)
-   - Facilitator of "Post-Disaster Needs Assessment Workshop" - Master of Disaster Management, The Graduate School of Faculty, Universitas Gadjah Mada (2021)
-   - Participant of "The Basic Counseling Workshop" - Disaster of Disaster Management, The Graduate School of Faculty, Universitas Gadjah Mada (2021)
-   - Participant of "Understanding Human Right, Climate Change, Disaster and Displacement" - Disaster of Disaster Management, The Graduate School of Faculty, Universitas Gadjah Mada (2021)

  #### 3. [SMA N 5 Yogyakarta](http://sman5yk.sch.id/) | IPA | Yogyakarta `1996-1999`
    - Member of Paskibraka Team